 It was concluded that an intrusive site investigation to assess the risks posed by the made ground and the material in the in-filled pond was required.
 It was concluded that the risks from ground gases was sufficiently low as for gas protection measures to be a suitable alternative to ground gas monitoring.

-The contaminated land planning condition was discharged as part of 16/80213/COND , the memo accepting the recommendations of the report can be accessed via the application.
+The contaminated land planning condition was discharged as part of 16/80213/COND , desk study report can be accessed via the documents tab (identified as ‘16-03-23-Land_at_Church_Farm_FINAL’ in three parts) the memo accepting the recommendations of the report (identified as ‘Consultee comment Env.
+Health’) can be accessed via the application.